ironhack-labs/lab-css-spotify-clone/README.md

 ![Spotify image](https://i.imgur.com/xVD0bm6.jpg)

 All of the necessary assets and images are included in the starter code.
+If you'd like a full length PDF version of the webite as reference, [check out this link](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/spotify-prototype.pdf).

 ## Exercise